joejknowles/CV/README.md

 ## Joseph Knowles

-An endlessly curious human being with a broad range of skills and a particular interest in software design.
+An endlessly curious human being with a broad range of skills and an obsession with good software design.
 I was part of the first cohort to complete Makers Academy's highly intensive, full time coding bootcamp remotely.
-This course culminated in designing a fully functional 'garden sharing' web app in just two weeks to match the needs of a real client, as part of a small team of developers.
-I'm hoping to find and join a jovial work environment with interesting colleagues who will allow me to continue learning at the fast pace I currently am doing, while pushing me into new and exciting areas of emerging technology.
+After Makers Academy I worked in the Czech Republic for a large wealth management company where I quickly learned and worked with new technologies and took on technical lead responsibilities for an important £multi-billion project within a year of joining the company.

-## Skills
+Now I'm looking for an opportunity to use my skills with React.js to efficiently create excellent user experiences as part of an agile team.

 #### Ruby